How Children Grieve Differently by Age: A Complete Developmental Guide

 What they need

+Consistency in routine, a stable attachment figure who provides warmth and predictability, physical comfort through holding and soothing presence, and patience with regression.
 Young children need co-regulation.
 They cannot calm themselves.
 The adult's nervous system becomes the child's anchor.

 Learn more about somatic grief responses in young children

-Ages 3-5: Preschool years
+Ages 3 to 5: Preschool years

 What they understand about death